 Task Managementfeature in sensenet (e.g. you want to have preview images for your documents), please install the

 Task Managementcomponent first.

-The public CodePlex page above offers sensenet ECM Community Edition.
+The public CodePlex page above offers sensenet Community Edition.
 Customers who have access to the Enterprise Edition should use that source package.
 For differences between the two editions, please visit the following article: Differences between Community and Enterprise editions

 Extract the package to a folder of your choice, we will refer to this location as sourceroot later on.

 Start IIS Manager (Control Panel\Administrative Tools\Internet Information Services (IIS) Manager).

 Leave bindings of the created site as set by default - you will be able to access it using http://localhost.
 Ensure that no other (running) site is bound to localhost.

 To use another hostname you will need to configure that address in the web.config with the urlList element.
 However we recommend you finish the installation first using the localhost binding.

 Create a new website: Right click on Sites and select Add Web Site.